-FOR THE YEAR ENDED DECEMBER 31, 2018
+FOR THE THREE-MONTHS ENDED MARCH 31, 2019

-The following Management Discussion and Analysis ("MD&A"), prepared by the management of Troubadour Resources Inc. (the "Company", "Troubadour") as at December 31, 2018, should be read in conjunction with the Company's annual audited financial statements for the year ended December 31, 2018 and related notes attached thereto which are prepared in accordance with International Financial Reporting Standards.
+The following Management Discussion and Analysis ("MD&A"), prepared by the management of Troubadour Resources Inc. (the "Company", "Troubadour") as at March 31, 2019, should be read in conjunction with the Company's interim condensed financial statements for the period ended March 31, 2019 and its annual audited financial statements for the year ended December 31, 2018 and related notes attached thereto which are prepared in accordance with International Financial Reporting Standards.
 Certain statements included or incorporated by reference in this MD&A constitute forward-looking statements or forward-looking information under applicable securities legislation.
 These forward-looking statements are not guarantees of future performance and involve risk and uncertainties, which could cause actual results to differ materially from those anticipated.
 The Company expressly disclaims any obligation to update forward-looking statements unless so required by applicable laws.
-The information in this MD&A is current as of April 2, 2019.
+The information in this MD&A is current as of May 22, 2019.